JVW-Hue/AI-YouTube-Title-Optimizer-/README.md

 ## 🆘 Support

-For support, email support@titleoptimizer.ai or join our Discord community.
+For questions or issues, please open an issue on GitHub.

 ## 🎯 Roadmap